 Early Life and Academic Background

-In 1961, he transferred to Churchill College and became the Director of Studies in Physics.
-From 1961 to 1969, he was a lecturer and was also a reader from 1969 to 1971.
-He became the Professor of Radio Astronomy from 1971 onwards until his year of retirement.
-When Martin Ryle died in 1977, it was Hewish who assumed the leadership of the radio astronomy group in Cambridge and also became the Mullard Radio Astronomy Observatory head from 1982 to 1988.
+In 1961, Hewish moved to Churchill College, Cambridge to become their Director of Studies in Physics.
+From 1961 to 1969, he was a lecturer and then promoted to a reader from 1969 to 1971.
+Hewish became a Professor of Radio Astronomy from 1971 onwards until his retirement in 1989.
+In 1977 Hewish became leader of the radio astronomy group in Cambridge and also was the head of the Mullard Radio Astronomy Observatory from 1982 to 1988.

 Career in Science

 Initially, Hewish began his research on the ionosphere.
 The ionosphere is the layer of the Earth’s atmosphere that is ionized by solar and cosmic radiation.
 It lies 75-1000 km (46-621 miles) above the Earth.
 At this time, the first 2 radio “stars” had just been discovered.
 Hewish realized that the scintillation or “twinkling” of these stars can be used to probe conditions in the ionosphere.
 He developed the theory of diffraction by phase-modulating screens and set up radio interferometers.
 This allowed him to determine the scale of plasma clouds and estimate wind speeds in the ionosphere.

 After interplanetary scintillation discoveries in Cambridge in 1964, Hewish then developed similar methods for getting measurements of solar wind.

 Another step towards finding pulsars came when Hewish demonstrated that a high-angular resolution in radio astronomy could be obtained using interplanetary scintillation.
 Hewitt realized that he would need giant phased-array antenna for a major sky survey to gather the data he wanted.